ctschroeder/tutorials/tinkercad.md

 ## 2. Create an Account and Complete Basic Tutorial on Tinkercad

 Go to https://www.tinkercad.com/ and register an account by clicking on "Start Tinkering."
-(Register as a student or individual but without a class - we have not created a "class" on the site.)
+- Register as a student or individual - we have not created a "class" on the site.
+- Feel free to give them a fake birthday!
+Just be sure the birthday makes you 18+

-After filling out your information one one or two screens, you will see Welcome pop-up box asking "Ready to learn the moves?"
-Click "Let's go!" to start the intro tutorial.
+After filling out your information on one or two screens, you will see a dashboard. **I recommend clicking on Resources > Learning Center**

-The basic Tinkercad work plane will appear with objects on it -- experiment with moving them around.
-You'll see instructions on the left, and a dropdown "hint" if you get stuck.
-A blue "next" button is on the bottom for the next step.
+  - Do a bunch of the 3D tutorials -- each of the first ones takes only a few minutes

-Go through all the steps for any one lesson in one go.
-I recommend going through a few lessons up to the "Die on the Workplane" lesson.
-If you .
-The "Die on the Workplane" one is a little trickier.
-You can make basic shapes once you've done the Keychain.
+  - Go through all the steps for any one lesson in one go.

-It took me 15 minutes to do the tutorial through to the keychain.
-25 for that and the die.
+  - I recommend going through a few lessons up to at least "creating holes."
+This should take you about half an hour or less

 **Notes (Read these first):**
   - You can "undo" anything you mess up by clicking the left arrow in the top menu bar.
 You also can "undo" using the normal "undo" key combos on your computer (on a Mac it's usually command+z).

   ![](images/tinkercad-upper-left.png)

-  - On the "Place Your Letters" section of the Key Ring tutorial, I couldn't change the snap grid setting--don't worry about it.

   - The top right menu bar has the group, ungroup, align, and mirror buttons.
 "Group" is the seamless square + circle; "ungroup" is to the right of "group" and looks like a circle on top of the square

     ![](images/tinkercad-upper-right.png)

-When you finish the "Die on the Workplane" tutorial, the website takes you to a project page with lots of tutorials.
-You can do more or start in on your own project.

 ## 3. Your Tinkercad homepage

 Click on the rainbow-block Tinkercad logo in the upper left to go to your account homepage.

-To start a new model, click on "Create new Design."
+To start a new model, click on "+Create"

-To see your previous lessons, click on "Lessons" on the left hand menu.
+To see your previous tutorials, click on "Tutorials" on the left hand menu.

-To take more tutorials, click on "Learn" in the upper right.
-Then you'll see a page with three options: Starters, Lessons, Projects.
+To take more tutorials, click on "Learning Center" in the upper right.
-  - "Starters" are basic skills tutorials.
-  - "Lessons" are the tutorials like the ones we did; click on here to get a big page of models that will teach you skills while making something fun
-  - "Projects" are more complex challenges

 ## 4. Start your model

 GO to your TInkercad homepage by clicking on the rainbow-block logo in the upper left.

-Click on Create New Design.
+Click on "+Create".
 You'll see an empty workplane.

 Use the skills you've learned to make a model of your chosen object!